 We conduct our business using the trademark "ASLAN," "ASLAN PHARMACEUTICALS" and our lion logo, as well as domain names incorporating either or both of these trademarks.
 "ASLAN PHARMACEUTICALS" is a registered trademark in Singapore.
-In terms of Chinese character versions of our trademarks, in Taiwan, we have a trademark registration for "亚狮康私人有限公司。" We also have a pending application in China to protect the following Chinese character version of the word varlitinib: "威利替尼" (wei li ti ni).
+In terms of Chinese character versions of our trademarks, in Taiwan, we have a trademark registration for "亞舞康藥品."
+In China, we have a trademark registration for "亚舞康和人有限公司。" We also have a pending application in China to protect the following Chinese character version of the word varlitinib: "威利替尼" (wei li ti ni).
 This prospectus contains references to our trademarks and to trademarks belonging to other entities.
 Solely for convenience, trademarks and trade names referred to in this prospectus, including logos, artwork and other visual displays, may appear without the TM symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensor to these trademarks and trade names.
 We do not intend our use or display of other companies' trade names or trademarks to imply a relationship with, or endorsement or sponsorship of us by, any other companies.